gvwilson/thirdbit/src/fiction/iffy/index.md

 Two snack bars and several mouthfuls of lukewarm water later, they reached the nearest of the enormous machines.
-Benício put a reverent hand on its tread.
+Ignacio put a reverent hand on its tread.

 they reached an outcropping of rock too regular to be natural.
-Benício ran his hands over the pipe shafts drilled into its laser-cut top.
+Ignacio ran his hands over the pipe shafts drilled into its laser-cut top.
 "Old weather station?" he hazarded.
 "Looks like it was salvaged a long time gone."